SkafteNicki/dtu_mlops/s4_debugging_and_logging/M13_logging.md

 8. To make sure that you have completed todays exercises, make the report shareable by clicking the *Share* button and create *view-only-link*.
 Send the link to my email `nsde@dtu.dk`, so I can checkout your awesome work.

+9. (Optional) Wandb also comes with build in feature for doing [hyperparameter sweeping](https://docs.wandb.ai/guides/sweeps) which can be beneficial to get a better working model.
+Look through the documentation on how to do a hyperparameter sweep in Wandb.
+You atleast need to create a new file called `sweep.yaml` and make sure that you call `wandb.log` in your code on an appropriate value.

 9. Feel free to experiment more with `wandb` as it is a great tool for logging, organizing and sharing experiments.

+10